 Print, self-paced or Online, self-paced.

 This course is required for the TRU-OL Social Service Certificate Program.
-Students with credit for PSYC 2131, 3151, 3451, 3461 may not take this course for further credit.
+Students with credit for PSYC 2131, 3151, 3451, 3461, and SOCW 3550 may not take this course for further credit.
 Students may not take this course for credit in some programs offered through TRU-OL (consult the program advisor).

 Upon successful completion of SOCW 3551, you will be able to: